 \subsection{The case of $a(1)$-finite Coxeter groups}

-Let $W$ always denote a Coxeter group with generating set $S$.
-We write $W_i\coloneqq \{x\in W\mid a(x)=i\}$ for the subsets of elements of a given $a$-value.
-We say that $W$ is \emph{$a(i)$-finite} if $W_i$ is finite.
 Hart gave a characterization of $a(1)$-finite Coxeter groups in \cite{hart2017elements}.
-The set $W_1$ has always an easy description:
+The set $W_1$ has always an easy description.

-\begin{remark} In any irreducible Coxeter group $W$ the unique two-sided cell, often referred to as the \emph{subregular cell}.
+\begin{remark} In any irreducible Coxeter group $W$, the set $W_1$ forms a two-sided cell, often referred to as the \emph{subregular cell}.
 This is shown, for example, in \cite[Chapter 12]{Bonnafe18}.
-The elements of $W_1$ are precisely those elements of $W$ which have a unique reduced expression (also established in \cite[Chapter 12]{Bonnafe18}.
-Furthermore, the left and right cells inside it are partitioned by the right and left descending set of the element, i.e. $x\sim_L y$ for $a(x)=a(y)=1$ if and only if the unique reduced expression of both elements ends in the same reflection.
+The elements of $W_1$ are precisely those elements of $W$ that have a unique reduced expression (also established in \cite[Chapter 12]{Bonnafe18}).
+Furthermore, the left and right cells within $W_1$ are determined by the left and right descent sets of the elements, i.e. for $x, y \in W_1$, we have $x \sim_L y$ if and only if the unique reduced expressions of $x$ and $y$ end in the same reflection.
 A complete description of the corresponding $J$-ring is given in \cite{Xu2019}. \end{remark}